atrox39/Oryn/README.md

 app.route('/user', user).get('/vip', user.vip);
 ```

-To help you with adding `Controller` to your project, Lucifer provides another command.
+To help you with adding `Controller` to your project, Oryn provides another command.

 ```shell
 $ l c post